-The LSUS PD has the law enforcement jurisdiction at the Pilot Pointes Apartment, and are seen there frequently throughout the day and night.
+The LSUS PD has the law enforcement jurisdiction at the Pilot Pointes Apartment and are seen there frequently throughout the day and night.
+Contract security guards are also on the premises nightly to provide an additional level of protection for the residents.